 Practicum.
-Practicum training occurs during the second and third years of the program, and introduces the student to the wide array of professional activities basic to the practice of clinical psychology.
-PsyD students have one nine-month and one twelve-month placement.
-PhD students have two nine-month placements.
+Practicum training occurs during the first, second and third years of the program, and introduces the student to the wide array of professional activities basic to the practice of clinical psychology.
+All students complete an in-house placement in the first year.
+PsyD students have two 12-month placements, and PhD students have two nine-month placements.
 Students spend time each week in client contact, supervision groups, staff meetings, and paperwork (hours vary by program and track).

 Clerkship.
-Students enroll in and contract for 12 hours of clerkship per week for 12 months, for a minimum of 576 hours for the year, to earn 4 units of credit per quarter for a total of 16 units.
+Students enroll in and contract for 12 hours of clerkship per week for 12 months, for a minimum of 576 hours for the year.
 This usually begins Summer Quarter following the third year.
 Clerkship requires a one year commitment to one site, with a focus on psychological assessment.
-Prior to the clerkship, students must have successfully completed Practicum II and PC804 Introduction to Psychological Assessment.
+Prior to the clerkship, students must have successfully completed Practicum 2 and PC804 Introduction to Psychological Assessment.

 Pre-Internship.
-Sixteen units of Pre-Internship are required of PhD students during their fifth year.
+Pre-Internship is required of PhD students during their fifth year.
 Students must have successfully completed Clerkship prior to Pre-Internship.

 Internship.
-The internship consists of a minimum of 40 hours per week for 12 months, for a total of1,900 or more hours for the year.
+The internship consists of a minimum of 40 hours per week for 12 months, for a total of 1,900 or more hours for the year.
 Students earn 12 units per quarter for a total of 48 units.
 PsyD students take the internship their fifth year.
 PhD students take the internship during their sixth year.